Tuition Fee - U.S. $4,810

 Students are expected to live at the hotel unless they meet one or more of the criteria for non-resident status (see below).
 Such students should consult Christina Cameron and submit their requests to live elsewhere in writing along with their applications.

 Non-Resident's Fee - U.S. $500

 Non-residents will be required to make a payment of U.S. $500.
-The fee will cover special events, including Institute dinners.
-The fee will not, however, cover daily breakfasts and class day lunches.
+The fee will cover special events, such as Institute dinners.
 In order to achieve non-resident status, a student must meet at least one of the following criteria:

 - The student is a resident of The Netherlands;

 - The student has a family member residing in The Hague with whom he/she will live;

 - The student has been working in The Netherlands prior to the start of the program and already has his/her own apartment;